akka/akka/akka-docs/modules/camel.rst

 Publishing a consumer actor at its Camel endpoint occurs when the actor is started.
-Publication is done asynchronously; setting up an endpoint (more precisely, the route from that endpoint to the actor) may still be in progress after the ActorRef.start method returned.
+Publication is done asynchronously; setting up an endpoint (more precisely, the route from that endpoint to the actor) may still be in progress after the ActorRef method returned.

 **Scala**